cloudmesh-community/book/chapters/class/e516-week.md

 improve upon Apache Hadoop and how it achieves better performance for Iterative MapReduce applications

-MANDATORY: Read the Scientific Writing with markdown epub, this is required before you make and contributions to the book to make sure that you understand the format of the book and the correct notations.
-The epub is available in
+MANDATORY: Read the Scientific Writing with markdown ePub, this is required before you make and contributions to the book to make sure that you understand the format of the book and the correct notations.
+The ePub is available in
 [Scientific Writing](https://github.com/cloudmesh-community/book/blob/master/vonLaszewski-writing-markdown.epub?raw=true)

 MANDATORY Project Milestone: Review of your cloudmesh commandline